 “I want to tell you a story… I will take you on a tour.”

-All is well in the garden was on display in the garden of the Piet Zwart Institute, in December 2017.
+All is well in the garden was on display in the garden of the Piet Zwart Institute, in December 2017, at Expolu Nijmegen, in June 2018, and at Kunsthuis SYB, in August 2018.
 It consisted of an installation in combination with an audio tour, which functioned as a prosaic guide through the work.
 The audience were invited to listen to the audio on headphones, while moving through the installation.

 The work speaks about what happens when we dig away the ground below our feet, when we experience the traces of the past and are confronted with its materials.
 Materials that can be preserved forever or will perish the moment you bring them to the surface.
 This experience relates to the experience of a landscape and is above all a sensory one, intertwined with thoughts, knowledge and memory.
 These three elements were choreographed into the work through the audio tour.
 The audio piece is a collage of my own writing together with quotes from Christopher Tilley’s book A Phenomenology of Landscape and excerpts from the movie Being There, quoting the main character Chaunsey Gardiner.
 Gardiner is actually a gardener, who explains the world through analogies with the garden.
 The man is mentally disabled, but people take his metaphors for wisdom and follow his advices without questioning his knowledge.